radu-matei/websocket-manager/README.md

 Contribute to **websocket-manager**
 -----------------------------------

 Contributions in any form are welcome!
-Submit issues with bugs and reccomandations!
+Submit issues with bugs and recommendations!
 **Pull Requests** are highly appreciated!